JunYou42/gofa_libegm_demo/README.md

 # gofa_libegm_samples

-this ROS package provides some examples of controlling the collaborative robot GoFa based on libegm.
+This ROS package provides some examples of controlling GoFa via Externally Guided Motion (EGM).
+The codes are build on the basis of [this issue](https://github.com/ros-industrial/abb_libegm/issues/18).
+The library abb_libegm can be found [here](https://github.com/ros-industrial/abb_libegm).

 ## Getting started